ABOUT THE SERIES

 Jackals.

 She clenched her jaw as she slowly looked around the woods behind her.
 Tusked jackals were one of the many dangers in the Titan Wilds.
-Aggressive and violent, they hunted in packs that could take down any beast or human they set their minds to, and would ravage the homesteads in the Titan Wilds as well as the Lodge until they were put down.
-In her five years as a ranger, she’d contended with them twice and always come away with a new scar.
+Aggressive and violent, they hunted in packs that could take down any beast or human they set their minds to and would ravage the homesteads in the Titan Wilds as well as the Lodge until they were put down.
+In her five years as a ranger, she'd contended with them twice and always came away with a new scar.

 There was no driving jackals away with herb and torch.
 Arrows and knives were the only deterrence they understood.

 The thorned lion seemed to notice the jackals, for he, too, came alert.
 His jowls drew back, revealing bloody fangs.
-As if they knew they’d been detected, the jackals sounded their eerie howls.
-The din came from the north beyond the lion, though nearer with each moment.
+As if they knew they'd been detected, the jackals sounded their eerie howls.
+The din came from the north beyond the lion, though nearer with each passing moment.

-She didn’t have to wait long.
+She didn't have to wait long.
 They bounded over the hill's crest, yapping and snarling, their eyes wide with bloodlust.
-Their tusks curled from their mouths like a boar’s.
+Their tusks curled from their mouths like a boar's.
 Ears, ragged and torn from dozens of battles, twitched atop their heads.
-Bits of the carrion, in which they liked to roll and for their characteristic stench, clung to their black and gray coats.
+Bits of the carrion, in which they liked to roll for their characteristic stench, clung to their black and gray coats.
 There were dozens of them, a score at least, and by their scrawny torsos, they were starved for their next meal.

 Her skin prickled into gooseflesh.
 Though every creature had a right to eat, these were a scourge upon the land.
 They couldn't be allowed to roam free.